Yura-mydreams/portfolio/README.md

 # portfolio
-this repository contains my own  projects (for any purpose and any sizes)
+This repository contains my own  projects (for any purpose and any sizes)